werf/werf/docs/_includes/reference/cli/werf_kubectl_kustomize.md

 {% else %}
 {% assign header = "###" %}
 {% endif %}
-Build a set of KRM resources using a 'kustomization.yaml' file.
-The DIR argument must be a path to a directory containing 'kustomization.yaml', or a git repository URL with a path suffix specifying same with respect to the repository root.
-If DIR is omitted, '.' is assumed.
+Build a set of KRM resources using a `kustomization.yaml` file.
+The `DIR` argument must be a path to a directory containing `kustomization.yaml`, or a git repository URL with a path suffix specifying same with respect to the repository root.
+If `DIR` is omitted, `.` is assumed.

 {{ header }} Syntax